Beetle Kill Blue Stain Pine

 - All blue stain wood is graded as #3 grade.
 The grading rules for #2 (or better grade) boards do not allow for any blue stain to be showing, which means that all blue stain is assessed as #3.
 However, looking at the boards, the overwhelming majority of the goods you’ll receive are far better than the “average” #3 board, which is generally a low grade meant for palleting, crating, very rough construction or bracing.
 However, there WILL be lower quality boards in the mix, please plan to have some “waste” as you may be unable to use a small portion of the wood you purchase due to large knots, wane, or other undesirable aspects in any given board.
 Based on its low cost, you can still have a very economical product.
 Some percentage of the boards will have undesirable defects.
 On a milled product such as 1x6 T&G paneling, the percentage will fall off further since machining will take off some of the defects.

-Blue stain is often talked about as a “green” product, especially as many believe it is locally sourced, thereby reducing carbon footprints and the like.
+- Beetle kill blue stain is often talked about as a “green” product, especially as many believe it is locally sourced, thereby reducing carbon footprints and the like.
 However, this is an incorrect assumption despite significant stands of beetle kill lumber in Colorado (even in the immediate I-70 mountain corridor).
-Virtually all blue stain being sold in our area comes from Canada, the Dakotas, Montana and Idaho.
+Virtually all being sold in our area comes from Canada, the Dakotas, Montana and Idaho.
 One of the largest reasons for this sourcing is that there is no large commercial lumber mill operating within Colorado.

-We can get blue stain boards machined into whatever pattern you’d like.
+We can get beetle killed boards machined into whatever pattern you’d like.
 For example, we ordered some “channel rustic” shiplap pattern for a customer recently – they were beautiful.

 Blue Stain Plywood